as-guillaume/multiscale-landscape-genomics/README.md

 # A multiscale framework for landscape genomic analyses

 This repository will provide code and explanations for implementing multiscale frameworks into landscape genomic analyses.
 This tutorial will be completed in January 2024, providing code to allow others to personalise this framework for their research.
 The background and outline of the framework are indicated below.
+An schema of the workflow can be found here: [Three step multiscale framework workflow.pdf](https://github.com/as-guillaume/multiscale-landscape-genomics/files/13674092/Figure1-5_Box1-1.pdf)

 This work is associated with the Ph.D. thesis of Annie S. Guillaume at EPFL, Switzerland.
 The methods presented here are associated with the fourth chapter containing the following article that is currently under review at Evolutionary Applications:
 Guillaume, A. S., Leempoel, K., Rogivue, A., Gugerli, F., Parisod, C., & Joost, S. (in review).
 A multiscale framework to integrate very high resolution synthetic environmental variables in genome-environment association studies.
 Evolutionary Applications.